 Directions

-- Blanch the Broccoli: While the pasta is cooking, bring a separate pot of water to a boil.
-Immerse the broccoli florets in the boiling water for 2-3 minutes until bright green and tender-crisp.
-Quickly drain and rinse under cold water to stop the cooking process.
-Set aside.
+- Blanch the Broccoli: While the pasta cooks, boil another pot of water.
+Drop in the broccoli florets for 2–3 minutes until they’re bright green and barely tender.
+Quickly rinse them under cold water to stop cooking and set aside.

-- Combine Pasta and Broccoli: Add the cooked pasta and blanched broccoli to the skillet.
-Toss to combine and coat everything in the oil and garlic.
-If the pasta seems dry, add a bit of the reserved pasta water to loosen it up.
+- Mix Pasta and Broccoli: Add the drained pasta and blanched broccoli to the skillet.
+Toss it all so everything gets coated in the garlicky oil.
+If it seems dry, splash in some of that reserved pasta water.

-- Finishing Touches: Remove the skillet from heat.
-Stir in the grated Parmesan cheese, lemon zest, and season with salt and pepper to taste.
-Serve immediately, garnishing with additional cheese if desired.
+- Finish Up: Take the skillet off the heat.
+Stir in Parmesan cheese and lemon zest, then season with salt and pepper.
+Serve right away, and sprinkle extra cheese if you like.

 Tips for Perfect Quick Broccoli Pasta

-- Storage Tips: If you have leftovers, store them in an airtight container in the refrigerator for up to 3 days.
-Reheat gently on the stove with a splash of water or olive oil to bring back moisture.
+- Storing Leftovers: Keep in an airtight container in the fridge for up to 3 days.
+Reheat gently with a splash of water or olive oil.

 Flavor Variations

-- Add canned chickpeas or white beans for a protein boost while keeping it vegetarian.
+- Stir in canned chickpeas or white beans for more protein.

-- Incorporate grilled chicken, shrimp, or Italian sausage to make the dish heartier.
+- Add grilled chicken, shrimp, or sliced sausage to bulk it up.

 Pairing Suggestions

-- Side Dishes: A simple mixed greens salad dressed with vinaigrette or homemade garlic bread pairs wonderfully.
+- Side Dishes: A simple green salad with vinaigrette or warm garlic bread is perfect.

 Health Considerations